 Even though YouTube doesn’t provide creators with an all-encompassing research tool, there are several external tools that you can take advantage of.
 These tools help creators find the right keywords to add to their content to be seen by their target audience.

-Below, we’ll discuss some of the best keyword tools and how they can help you:
+Below, we’ll discuss some of the best keyword research tools and how they can help you:

 The Keyword Tool provides users with access to YouTube keyword research tools.
 This tool pulls high-volume keywords from YouTube’s autocomplete feature, providing creators with insight into how they should write an engaging title.